 Above: Mule at the Chesapeake and Ohio Canal.
-Photo courtesy of the NPS and the mule.
-Right: The canal at Fifteenmile Creek.
+Photo courtesy of the National Park Service and the mule.
+Right: The Potomac River at Fifteenmile Creek, canal behind the scene.
+Courtesy America's Best History.

 Chesapeake and Ohio Canal